zaryab02-eng/Projects/projects/Gym-Z/README.md

 - **`src/firebase/firestore.js`** — every Firestore read/write.
 This is the single source of truth for the database shape; if you're adding a new field or collection, start here.
 Includes `deleteMember(gymId, memberId)`, which batch-deletes a member's document, their `renewals` subcollection, and any matching `blacklist` entry, then decrements the gym's `activeMemberCount`.
 - **`src/context/AuthContext.jsx`** — exposes `{ user, gym, gymId, loading }` app-wide via `useAuth()`. `gymId` (the Firebase Auth uid) is what every page uses to scope its Firestore queries to that gym's private subtree.
 - **`src/router/ProtectedRoute.jsx`** — the gatekeeper for authenticated routes.
 It redirects signed-in users to the right workspace screen and sends first-time users to `/create-gym` until a gym exists.
-- **`src/utils/membershipUtils.js`** — turns an expiry date into an urgency bucket (expired / today / tomorrow / 3 days / 7 days) and into the validity bar's color + percentage.
+- **`src/utils/membershipUtils.js`** — turns an expiry date into an urgency bucket (expired / today / tomorrow / 3 days / 7 days) and into the val- - **`src/utils/streakUtils.js`** — computes the Loyalty Streak (in continuous days) on every renewal, and resets it if the gap since the member's last coverage exceeded the grace period.
+This is NOT attendance-based, by design. `formatStreak()` returns `null` (render as "New Member") until 30 days are reached, then formats as days or, past 1 year, "X Years Y Months".idity bar's color + percentage.
 This is the file to edit if you want to change the color thresholds.
-- **`src/utils/streakUtils.js`** — computes the next streak count on renewal and resets it if the grace period was exceeded.
-This is NOT attendance-based, by design.
+- **`src/firebase/firestore.js`** also owns scheduled-membership promotion: `computeScheduledPromotion()` is a pure function that decides whether a member's `scheduledMembership` (queued by an Extend renewal) is due to activate.
+Both `getMember` and `subscribeToMembers` call it, so Dashboard, Members list, and Member Profile can never show inconsistent membership state.

 ## Installation